Rural Indiana virus worry: ‘What more could I have done?' - KVIA

 “Until people see and really understand and appreciate the threat, then it’s someone else’s problem,” Perry said.
 “These measures are so important.
 Our only fight against this right now is social distancing and following those guidelines.”

-The health department has been assisting with testing and tracking illnesses in rural areas, said Dr. Kristina Box, the state health commissioner.
+The Indiana State Department of Health has been assisting with testing and tracking illnesses in rural areas, said Dr. Kristina Box, the state health commissioner.
 The agency is also trying to help rural hospitals obtain equipment.

 Durbin has been staying away from his wife, including sleeping in a different room.
 They said their goodbyes on Monday, when she headed to Cincinnati to help their daughter with their new grandson.